SIJS: Salvadoran Girl Abandoned by Father Wants To Stay with Mother in Maryland

 Fiona* is an 18-year-old girl from El Salvador who has had no interaction with her father since he and her mother separated when she was about 7 years old.
 Her parents separated due to Fiona’s father’s chronic alcoholism and abuse of his family.
 Fiona came to the United States in order to escape the danger of her home country with the support of her mother, who had come to the United States 8 years ago.

 Fiona and her entire family suffered at the hands of her father.
 However, her mother chose to separate from him because of his refusal to support her children, the fact that he had multiple relationships outside of his relationship with Fiona’s mother, and the fact that Fiona’s father often forced Fiona’s mother to have unprotected sex with him because he believed it was her responsibility to give him children.
 When Fiona’s mother told him that she would be leaving him, he said that he would have nothing to do with their children if she separated from him.
-This is a promise he has made good on, as Fiona has had no contact with him since she was 8 years old.
+This is a promise he has made good on, as Fiona has had little to no contact with him since she was 8 years old.

 Shortly after the separation of Fiona’s parents and the subsequent abandonment of Fiona and her siblings by their father, Fiona’s mother moved to the United States.
 Fiona then lived with her maternal grandmother, alongside her sisters, so that they would have some support while their mother was gone.
 This was Fiona’s situation until her mother asked her to come to the United States so that they could be together.